Skip to main content

 • Your tech gadgets and their matching chargers will keep you entertained for hours.
 And for added comfort, noise-canceling headphones are a great investment, especially if you’re a frequent traveler.
 “My Bose headphones were pricey, but I’ve used them for six years, so I’ve definitely gotten my money’s worth,” said Go Ahead staffer Sarah.

-• An eco-friendly water bottle is a must.
+• Eco-friendly travel essentials like a reusable water bottle are a must.
 “I fill mine up at the airport before boarding,” traveler Chadner said.
 “You never know how long you’ll have to wait for on-board service during a flight.”
-And they’re pretty easy to refill while on the road, especially in Europe where tap water is top-notch.
+And they’re easy to refill while on the road, especially on a Europe tour where tap water is top-notch.
 Cities in Switzerland, for instance, are packed with historic water fountains.
-Check out more eco-friendly travel essentials →

 Know before you goPacking tips